rwynn/gtm/README.md

 		session.SetMode(mgo.Monotonic, true)

 		ops, errs := gtm.Tail(session)
-		// Start returns 2 channels - one for events and one for errors for {
+		// Tail returns 2 channels - one for events and one for errors for {
 			// loop forever receiving events
 			select {